JeroenMols/jeroenmols.github.io/hugo-code/content/blog/068-development-server-emulator/index.md

 - server
 date: '2023-01-25'
 slug: development-server-emulator
+featureimagecaption: Screenshot of Google Chrome on Android emulator, resized and cropped
 ---

 How can you connect your app on an Android emulator to a development server running on the localhost of your computer?